flybywiresim/docs/docs/dev-corner/documentation-guide/writing-documentation.md

    ```md title="Sample Image Markdown with Lazy Loading"
    ![image](directory/image.png){loading=lazy}
    ```

+#### Image Optimization

+Our current build comes bundled with Image Optimization which is run explicitly during CI builds on GitHub.

+!!! note "Bundled Optimization and Best Practices"
+    All images will be optimized and cached during both preview and production builds.
+No further action is *technically* required by a contributor.

+    We do still highly recommend the following for all images uploaded to the project:

+    - Make sure size and quality are good - usually < 100 kB
+    - Compress the png/jpeg image with a tool - [Shortpixel Image Compressor](https://shortpixel.com/online-image-compression){target=new}

 !!! tip ""
     Width of images on docs based on the responsive layout.

     - Change the size according to the table - max width is 826 px
-    - Compress the png image with a tool - [Shortpixel Image Compressor](https://shortpixel.com/online-image-compression)
-    - Make sure size and quality are good - usually < 100 kB
     - All images can be clicked and zoomed out to the original size - so if you have a lot of details in the image, you can make it smaller and let the user zoom in if needed.
 The limit is a reasonable size of the image.